GattoG13/Red-Social-C-/README.md

 # 🛍️ Nike Shoes E-commerce

-A fully functional e-commerce web app focused on Nike sneakers.
+A basic functional e-commerce web app focused on Nike sneakers.
 Built entirely with **React**, this was my first complete React project developed as part of my final coursework at CoderHouse.
 It features dynamic routing, product detail pages, an interactive shopping cart, and a working checkout powered by Firebase.

 ## 🚀 Features